Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 **Electric Meter**<br/>
 Android: *ELECTRIC_METER*, iOS: *ALElectricMeter*<br/>
 Scan analog electric meters with 5 or 6 main digits and one decimal digit.
-The digit count is automatically detected.
+The digit count is detected automatically.
 The decimal place is not included in the result.
 The auto-detection requires the decimal area to be highlighted in red.

 **Electric Meter 5 main digits 1 decimal (ALPHA)**<br/>
 Android: *ELECTRIC_METER_5_1*, iOS: *ALElectricMeter5_1*<br/>